-It’s a sad reality that major events like this happen often — hurricanes, earthquakes, violence, terrorism, etc. — and we as marketers can be so involved in our day-to-day operations that we lose sight of the fact that each email we send (even if it’s sent as part of a larger automated program) lands in the inbox of a real person who could be impacted by whatever’s going on in the world.
-And, even if they’re not directly impacted, it’s not hard to spot when a brand isn’t showing empathy for the people who are hurting, and that can turn anybody off.
+It’s a sad reality that major events like this happen often — hurricanes, earthquakes, violence, terrorism, etc. — and we as marketers can be so involved in our day-to-day operations that we lose sight of the fact that each email we send (even if it’s sent as part of a larger automated program) lands in the inbox of a real person the crisis is impacting.
+And, even if they’re not directly impacted, they may be sensitive to certain content.
+It’s not hard to spot when a brand isn’t showing empathy toward those affected, and that can turn anybody off.

 So, as email marketers, it’s important that we’re aware of the world around us.
-If there’s a major news event going on, that can sometimes be an opportunity for our brands to connect with our customers.
-But just as often, it can be a time to make significant adjustments to campaigns that may already be planned and scheduled, or to delay a campaign altogether.
+If there’s a major news event going on, that can sometimes be an opportunity for our brands to connect with our customers via personalized content.
+But it can also be a time to make significant adjustments to campaigns that may already be planned and scheduled, or to delay a campaign altogether.

-A well-known brand recently learned that when they sent out a “Floating World” email to subscribers just as Harvey was bearing down on Texas, and people were being flooded out of their homes.
-You don’t have to be purposefully offensive to be pegged as insensitive on social media.
+A well-known brand learned that when they sent out a “Floating World” email to subscribers just as Hurricane Harvey was bearing down on Texas last year, and people were being flooded out of their homes.
+You don’t have to be purposefully offensive to be pegged as insensitive on social media during a crisis.
 How can we all avoid that fate?
 Here are some tips:

 Always remember that, in times like these, people are hurting.
 Some have lost loved ones or may still be searching.
-In most cases, we can probably get away with sending whatever we were already going to send, keeping it completely unrelated to whatever disaster is unfolding.
+In most cases, we can continue sending whatever we were already going to send.
+It’ll almost certainly be completely unrelated to whatever disaster is unfolding.

 But if you’re a nonprofit that wants to solicit donations around the event, or a business that wants to offer advice or well wishes, be sure you strike a thoughtful, measured, and empathetic tone in your language and images.

 This is even true if, like in the earlier example, you have no intention of addressing the event.
-If you’re sending out emails while lives still hang in the balance, nerves are raw, and everyone’s eyes are glued on the disaster that’s unfolding.
+If you’re sending emails while lives hang in the balance, nerves are raw, and eyes are on the unfolding crisis.
 In all likelihood, that marketing team wasn’t even considering Harvey when they put together their campaign.
-But they still ultimately erred by not considering the content in the context of current events, and brought undesired attention on themselves.
+But they still ultimately erred by not considering the content in the context of current events.
+Because of this, they brought undesired attention on themselves.

-This applies mostly if you’re making any attempt to reference the events in your email campaign — Now is not the time to push your product.
-Unless you’re a charity involved in helping victims, any email you would send referencing the event should serve merely as a touchpoint to say that your thoughts are with those effected, and you wish everyone well.
+This applies mostly if you’re making any attempt to reference the events in your email campaign.
+Now is not the time to push your product.
+Unless you’re a charity involved in helping victims, any email you send referencing the event should serve merely as a touchpoint to say that your thoughts are with those effected, and you wish everyone well.

 It’s not time to think about the sales funnel or the ROI of this particular campaign.
-Depending upon your business’s location and customer base — perhaps if you’re located in Houston or the surrounding area — it might be appropriate to send such an email.
+Depending upon your business’s location and customer base, it might be appropriate to send such an email.
 If you’re trying to help and can crowdsource your email list for donations that could make an even bigger impact, that might be a good time to leverage that list for good.

 But a hurricane is not the time for a “You’ll be blown away by our deals!” email campaign to reach customers’ inboxes.
 In fact, if you have subscribers in the affected area, consider suppressing them from any non-essential marketing emails.
 When you do send, play it straight and compassionate, and you’ll be glad you did.